 • HR: Rippling (SMB/mid), Workday AI (enterprise), Calendly (scheduling)

-• When tools aren’t enough: Custom AI agents handle what no off-the-shelf tool can
+• When tools aren’t enough: Custom AI agents handle cross-system judgment, proprietary data, and workflows that point tools cannot model

 • McKinsey Global Institute found that 45% of the activities people are paid to perform can be automated using currently available AI and robotics technologies.